-Reconcile project expenditures obtain all project related financial or accounting transactions that document owner expenditures.
+Reconcile project expenditures obtain all project-related financial or accounting transactions that document owner expenditures.
 It reconciles the sum of the total payments made to each vendor to the various contract amounts as adjusted by change orders.
-Also, it reviews a sample of invoices paid direct by the owner for services, materials or other costs which may have been the responsibility of the general contractor
+Also, it reviews a sample of invoices paid directly by the owner for services, materials, or other costs which may have been the responsibility of the general contractor.

 3. Direct labor analysis

 Direct labor analysis obtains payroll registers and certified payroll information.
 It audits for activity that may not be legitimate reimbursable costs.
 It compares independent records of activity at the job site to the payroll charges.
 It determines whether or not personnel charged to the